wildcraft958/VRSBench_dataloader/README.md

 )
 ```

+You'll now see **two families of checkpoint files**:

+- `*_collection_progress_XXXXX.json` – raw sample chunks emitted during the collection phase.
+Each snapshot contains `dataset_index` + `sample` payloads plus summary stats so you keep the streaming work you've already paid for.
+- `*_progress_XXXXX.json` – processed samples produced by the parallel workers, identical to previous releases.

-When a run restarts it automatically continues collecting new samples; you can also load the latest checkpoint JSON manually if you need to inspect progress.
+Both streams honor the same `checkpoint_every` cadence, so you start seeing durable files within the first few thousand samples even if processing hasn't begun yet.
+When a run restarts it automatically keeps collecting, and you can manually reload the most recent checkpoint JSON if you want to inspect or replay the captured chunk.

 ### Controlling the Annotation Fallback